-Mitigation Measure Method of Verification Responsibility/Timing of Implementation Enforcement Agency Angeles Counties, as applicable.
+Mitigation Measure Method of Verification Responsibility / Timing of Implementation Enforcement Agency during construction to guide motorists, bicyclists, and pedestrians safely through the construction area and allow for adequate access and circulation to the satisfaction of the cities of Seal Beach and Long Beach and Orange and Los Angeles Counties, as applicable.
 The traffic control plan shall be prepared in accordance with the applicable jurisdiction's traffic control guidelines and will be prepared to ensure that access will be maintained to individual properties, and that emergency access will not be restricted.
 Additionally, the traffic control plan will ensure that congestion and traffic delays are not substantially increased as a result of the construction activities.
 Furthermore, the traffic control plan will include detours or alternative routes for bicyclists using on- street bicycle lanes as well as for pedestrians using adjacent sidewalks.
-LCWA shall provide written notice at least two weeks prior to the start of construction to owners/occupants along streets to be affected during construction.
+LCWA shall provide written notice at least two weeks prior to the start of construction to owners/occupants along streets to be affected during construction. construction.
 During construction, LCWA will maintain continuous vehicular and pedestrian access to any affected residential driveways from the public street to the private property line, except where necessary construction precludes such continuous access for reasonable periods of time.
 Access will be reestablished at the end of the workday.
 If a driveway needs to be closed or interfered with as described above, LCWA shall notify the owner or occupant of the closure of the driveway at least five working days prior to the closure.
 The traffic control plan shall include provisions to ensure that the construction of the proposed program does not interfere unnecessarily with the work of other agencies such as mail delivery, school buses, and municipal waste services.
 LCWA shall also notify local emergency responders of any planned partial or full lane closures or blocked access to roadways or driveways required for program construction.
 Emergency responders include fire departments, police departments, and ambulances that have jurisdiction within the program area.
 Written notification and disclosure of lane closure location must be provided at least 30 days prior to the planned closure to allow emergency response providers adequate time to prepare for lane closures.

-Mitigation Measure UTL-1: Water Will Serve Letter.
+Utilities and Service Systems Mitigation Measure UTL-1: Water Will Serve Letter.
 Prior to issuance of a certificate of occupancy of the visitor center, a will serve letter will be obtained to verify that the water mains surrounding the program boundary have the capacity to serve the visitor center.
 Written verification.
 By the LCWA prior to issuance of a certificate of occupancy.
-City of Seal Beach -- ----------------------- -- --------------------

-Mitigation Measure Method of Verification Responsibility/Timing of Implementation Enforcement Agency Mitigation Measure UTL-2: Sewer Capacity Study.
+City of Seal Beach Mitigation Measure UTL-2: Sewer Capacity Study.
 Prior to issuance of a certificate of occupancy of the visitor center, a sewer capacity study will be performed to verify that the sewer lines surrounding the program boundary have the capacity to serve the visitor center.
 Written verification.
 By the LCWA prior to issuance of a certificate of occupancy.
 City of Seal Beach